BenjaminSiskoo/nSide/README.txt

    Added PAL support, which reduces games to 50Hz and swaps the red and green color emphasis bits.

-   Overhauled the device implementation to depend on controller objects like in the Super Famicom emulator.

    Added the ability to change controllers for the Famicom, which required adding an Interface#connect method that calls Input#connect.